-- follow-up on the process of developing information and financial communication; - monitor the effectiveness of the internal control and risk management systems and in particular:
+- (4) - follow-up on the process of developing information and financial communication; - monitor the effectiveness of the internal control and risk management systems and in particular: - evaluate the internal control procedures and any measures taken to remedy any significant internal control dysfunctions; - review the annual work programs of the auditors; - evaluate the adequacy of the risk monitoring procedure; - monitor the statutory audit of the annual and consolidated financial statements by the auditors and in particular:

-- evaluate the internal control procedures and any measures taken to remedy any significant internal control dysfunctions; - review the annual work programs of the auditors; - evaluate the adequacy of the risk monitoring procedure; - monitor the statutory audit of the annual and consolidated financial statements by the auditors and in particular: - reviewing the assumptions used for the preparation of the annual financial statements of the Company and the half-yearly and, where applicable, quarterly accounts before their examination by the Board of Directors, financial position, cash position and commitments of the Company; - evaluate, in consultation with the auditors, the appropriateness of the choice of accounting principles and methods; - consult the members of the board responsible for the financial aspects as well as the administrative and financial director if he is not a member of the board between the end of any financial year and the date on which the Committee decides on the draft annual accounts, the adequacy of the accounting principles and methods used, the effectiveness of the accounting control procedures and any other appropriate matters;
+- reviewing the assumptions used for the preparation of the annual financial statements of the Company and the half-yearly and, where applicable, quarterly accounts before their examination by the Board of Directors, financial position, cash position and commitments of the Company;

+- evaluate, in consultation with the auditors, the appropriateness of the choice of accounting principles and methods;

+- consult the members of the board responsible for the financial aspects as well as the administrative and financial director if he is not a member of the board between the end of any financial year and the date on which the Committee decides on the draft annual accounts, the adequacy of the accounting principles and methods used, the effectiveness of the accounting control procedures and any other appropriate matters;

-- issuing a recommendation on the auditors proposed for appointment by the shareholders' meeting and to review the terms of their remuneration; - monitor the independence of the auditors and in particular: - propose the establishment of rules for recourse to auditors for work other than auditing in order to guarantee the independence of the audit services provided by auditors in accordance with the laws, regulations and recommendations applicable to the Company, and verify its proper application; - authorize the use of auditors for work other than auditing;
+- issuing a recommendation on the auditors proposed for appointment by the shareholders' meeting and to review the terms of their remuneration; monitor the independence of the auditors and in particular:

+propose the establishment of rules for recourse to auditors for work other than auditing in order to guarantee the independence of the audit services provided by auditors in accordance with the laws, regulations and recommendations applicable to the Company, and verify its proper application; authorize the use of auditors for work other than auditing;

-- examine the conditions of use of derivatives; - execute periodic review of the status of significant litigation; - review the Company's procedures for the receipt, retention and treatment of claims relating to internal accounting and accounting controls, audit matters and documents transmitted by employees on a anonymous and confidential basis and which would call into question accounting or auditing practices; and - generally, provide advice and make any appropriate recommendations in the above areas.
+- examine the conditions of use of derivatives;

+- execute periodic review of the status of significant litigation; - review the Company's procedures for the receipt, retention and treatment of claims relating to internal accounting and accounting controls, audit matters and documents transmitted by employees on a anonymous and confidential basis and which would call into question accounting or auditing practices; and - generally, provide advice and make any appropriate recommendations in the above areas.

-During the financial year 2017, the Audit Committee met twice, in particular to review the financial statements prepared for the financial year 2016 and to review the semi annual financial statements for HY 2017.
-The Committee also met on February 5, 2018 to review the annual accounts prepared for the 2017 financial year.
+During the financial year 2018, the Audit Committee met three times, in particular to review the financial statements prepared for the financial year 2017, for the analysis of the needs and various financing options for CARMAT as well as to review the semi annual financial statements for HY 2018.